exploreomni/vega-lite/CONTRIBUTING.md

 ### Build

-You can run `npm run build` to compile Vega-Lite and regenerate `vega-lite-schema.json`.
+You can run `yarn build` to compile Vega-Lite and regenerate `vega-lite-schema.json`.

 ### Basic Lint & Test & Test Coverage

-`npm test` run linting and all unit-tests respectively. `npm run format` automatically fixes linting issues if possible.
+`npm test` run linting and all unit-tests respectively. `yarn format` automatically fixes linting issues if possible.

-`npm run test:cover` includes test coverage and generates a report inside `coverage/index.html`.
+`yarn test:cover` includes test coverage and generates a report inside `coverage/index.html`.
 You can see if specific lines are covered in the unit test by running `open coverage/index.html` and browsing through the report.

 ### Watch tasks

 During development, it can be convenient to rebuild automatically or to run tests in the background.
 You can use:

-- `npm run watch` to start a watcher task that **re-compiles Vega-Lite** when `.ts` files related to VL change.
+- `yarn watch` to start a watcher task that **re-compiles Vega-Lite** when `.ts` files related to VL change.

 To automatically run tests when files change, run `npx vitest`.
 You can also run specific tests like the runtime tests with `npx vitest test-runtime/`.

 ### Website

-`npm run site`.
+`yarn site`.
 See details in [Documentation and Website](#documentation-and-website).

 ### Publishing

-To make a release, run `npm run release`.
+To make a release, run `yarn release`.
 After the release notes are generated (from commits), please take a look to clean up so they are readable to the community.
 Triggered by the GitHub release, the CI will automatically deploy the website and update the schema repo.
 The website deployment will require an approval from the maintainers on GitHub.

 ## Suggested Programming Environment.